burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 3. In C++17, the statement in which you modify the variable more than once is a bad practice.
 But in fact, the C++17 standard added the rule that **all side-effects of the right side of an assignment** are fully committed before evaluating the left side and the assignment operator.

-That means that the following statement is legal expression starting from C++17:
+That means that the following statement is a legal expression starting from C++17:
 ```cpp
 int k = 0;
 k = k++ + 5; // Valid from C++17